fusedio/fused-docs/docs/reference/fused/core/_realtime_ops.md

 Asynchronously executes a file-based UDF associated with the specific email and ID.

 This function constructs a URL to run a UDF on a server, allowing for output data type customization for vector and raster outputs and supporting additional parameters for the UDF execution.
-If no ID is provided, the user&#x27;s email is used as the identifier.
+If no ID is provided, the user's email is used as the identifier.

 **Arguments**:

-- `email` _str_ - The user&#x27;s email address, used to identify the user&#x27;s saved UDFs.
+- `email` _str_ - The user's email address, used to identify the user's saved UDFs.
 If the ID is not provided, this email will also be used as the ID.
 - `id` _Optional[str]_ - Unique identifier for the UDF.
-If None, the function fetches the user&#x27;s email as the ID.
+If None, the function fetches the user's email as the ID.
 - `_dtype_out_vector` _str_ - Desired data type for vector output, defaults to a predefined type.
 - `_dtype_out_raster` _str_ - Desired data type for raster output, defaults to a predefined type.
 - `_client_id` _Optional[str]_ - Client identifier for API usage.
 If None, a default or global client ID may be used.